calderon9505/DataEngineerStudy/02_Software/Git/5_Tools.md

-git stash drop  stash@{n}   # Remove a specific stash entry from the list git stash pop               # apply the stash and then immediately drop it git stash -u                # --include-untracked git stash branch <branch>   # create a new branach with the changes and drops the stash
+git stash drop  stash@{n}   # Remove a specific stash entry from the list git stash pop               # apply the stash and then immediately drop it git stash -u                # --include-untracked git stash branch <branch>   # create a new branach with the stash changes and drops the stash
 ```

 > You can save a stash on one branch, switch to another branch later, and try to reapply the changes.

+probando la creacion de la rama